24/7 VALENCIA: Can you tell us something about the tradition of brass music in the Valencian Community?

 Interview by 24/7 Valencia team

-Spanish Brass have just been awarded ‘National Music Award 2020’, the most important of all those granted in Spain in the musical field known in Spanish as ‘PREMIO NACIONAL DE MUSICA 2020.‘
+Spanish Brass have recently been awarded ‘National Music Award 2020’, the most important of all those granted in Spain in the musical field known in Spanish as ‘PREMIO NACIONAL DE MUSICA 2020.‘

 The jury awarded this distinction to Spanish Brass “for its extensive career consolidated in more than 30 years as one of the most versatile and relevant brass quintets on the national and international scene.
 They also underlined “the numerous collaborations that show their commitment to contemporary music.”
 The chamber music quintet ‘Spanish Brass’ from Valencia has received the ‘Premio Nacional de Música’ 2020 (National Music Prize 2020)and awarded by the Ministry of Culture.